- About Us

 A bad credit rating, or no rating at all, is a serious barrier to financial independence.
 The fees, deposits, and high interest charges demanded of people with low or no credit take a debilitating bite out of monthly cash flow and can make it virtually impossible to increase net income and build assets.

-44% of participants receiving all 3 bundled services offered at the FOCs achieved a key financial outcome in - a major feat for a majority of these participants who were living below the poverty line upon enrollment!
+In 2018, 42% of participants receiving all 3 bundled services offered at the FOCs achieved a key financial outcome - a major feat for a majority of these participants who were living below the poverty line upon enrollment!
 Key outcomes among these participants include: